UsmanNaseer137/project-managment/README.md

 If you need to communicate milestones to a large team, you might choose a roadmap.
 If you have a project with multiple dependencies, you might choose a Gantt chart.
 If tracking tasks against your deadline is especially important, then the burndown chart might be your best option.
 And you may even decide to use more than one.

+## Project Status Report
+Project status reports improve and simplify communication across teams and keep key stakeholders informed.
+They also create structure and maintain transparency by making the project status available in a central location.
+Your status report should include:
+* A project summary and date
+* Key dates
+* Progress towards milestones (completed and upcoming)
+* Issues and risks, along with their impact and any actions to be taken

+## Project Status Report

+project status reports are a powerful tool to:
+* Improve and simplify communication across the team.
+* Keep everyone, including key stakeholders, informed.
+* Request more resources and support (if needed).
+* Create structure and transparency by recording the project status in a centralized place.